01SagarArora/PayswiftPractice/README.md

 5. TO DO:
       Need to check the status and reason text box inside TSDialog.tsx.
-      Need to create wrapper API for update status.
+      Need to create wrapper API for update status. need to add uuid.
+      reload at the time of submit the status.